equinor/ops-automation/README.md

 # ops-automation

-Collection of Functions, Scripts and Modules.
+Collection of Functions, Scripts, Modules and templates